techstreams/TSChatWise/docs/Install.md

 ## Advanced TSChatWise Configuration Options

-TSChatWise provides some advanced configuration options for experienced users.
+TSChatWise provides some advanced configuration options.
+The following tables outlines the configuration options which can be changed by the TSChatWise Google Sheet owner to provide a more customized experience.

 <br>